 Students are awarded FWS funds, which must be earned through part-time employment, as part of their financial aid award and are notified of their allocation through their OnePort account.
-Students may work up to 10 hours per week.
+Student employees can hold one or more jobs on campus.
+Per the Student Employment Policy, student employees are capped at a maximum of 20 work hours (inclusive of all jobs secured on-campus) per week during the academic semesters.

-A wide variety of jobs are available through the FWS program.
-An effort is made to place students in positions that will utilize their skills and interests.
+A wide variety of jobs are available through the FWS program, and an effort is made to place students in positions that will utilize their skills and interests.
 The university also offers a limited number of off-campus positions with local nonprofit agencies as part of our Community Service Learning Program.
 These positions are designed to give the FWS student a broader work experience while improving the quality of life for community residents.

 - Required Forms: FAFSA